 6. How to think like a creative person

-Why do ones come up with great new ideas and others cannot think creatively?
+Why does one come up with great new ideas and another cannot think creatively?
 What is the difference between their ways of thinking?
 Adam Grant tells about the connection between procrastination and creative thinking.
 It turns out, procrastination, while being destructive for productivity, can boost creativity.
 It gives you time to think in nonlinear ways and look at things with fresh eyes.

 7. Why work doesn’t happen at work